-Nasoalveolar Molding (NAM) Treatment For Cleft Lip or Palate Repair
+Nasoalveolar Molding (NAM) Treatment

 For many newborns with a cleft lip or palate, reconstructive treatment can begin soon after birth with use of a pre-surgical device known as a nasoalveolar molding (NAM) appliance.
 This appliance, which is made of acrylic, is used by the Craniofacial Center team